keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/spell-check.md

-   - If these are genuine misspellings, correct the spelling in your local branch or using the github editor and push the new commit to resolve the errors.
+   - If these are genuine misspellings, correct the spelling in your local branch or using the GitHub editor and push the new commit to resolve the errors.

    - If a word that is flagged is a legitimate word,